eoscostarica/lifebank/README.md

 The community is composed of the **clinic** the **donors** , and the small business that **sponsor** the community.

-_Note: maybe clinics can then add new clinics within the same community?_
+Clinics can invite new clinics in the same region to join the community.

 ## Sign Up

 Users sign up on the register page.

 The register page creates a blockchain account and should help handle key management, all users need to remember is a an account name and 4 digit PIN

 ### Register as a donor  (individual person)